ealexandros/UServer/tests/README.md

 ## 🎯 Description

-In this subfolder are all the different type of tests that have been used to make sure the package runs smoothly.
+In this subfolder, there are all the different type of tests that have been used to make sure the package runs smoothly.
 The tests are made with the help of `unittest2`.
-They are runned on a local computer, not on a microcontroller like `esp32|8266`.
+They are runned on a local computer and not on a microcontroller (like `esp32|8266`).

-As metioned above the test will continue to grow as the application gets larger.
+As metioned above the testing will continue to grow as the application gets larger.

 ## 📦 Setup